kornelski/pngquant/lib/MANUAL.md

 ## Download

-The library is currently a part of the [pngquant2 project](https://github.com/pornel/improved-pngquant/tree/lib/lib).
+The [library](http://pngquant.org/lib) is currently a part of the [pngquant2 project](https://github.com/pornel/improved-pngquant/tree/lib/lib).

-Files needed for the library are only in the `lib/` directory inside the repository.
+Files needed for the library are only in the `lib/` directory inside the repository (and you can ignore the rest).

 ## Compiling and Linking